Search Language Syntax

 The preceding example query returns all groups and all users in the tenancy.

-The following shows the syntax for a query for multiple resource types with conditions, but where the conditions are the same for all resource types:
+The following shows the syntax for a query for several resource types with conditions, but where the conditions are the same for all resource types:

 query <resourceType>, <resourceType> resources where <conditions>